yandex-cloud/terraform-provider-yandex/templates/mdb_kafka_cluster/d_mdb_kafka_cluster.md

 * `type` - Type of maintenance window.
 Can be either `ANYTIME` or `WEEKLY`.
 * `day` - Day of the week (in `DDD` format).
 Value is one of: "MON", "TUE", "WED", "THU", "FRI", "SAT", "SUN"
 * `hour` - Hour of the day in UTC (in `HH` format).
 Value is between 1 and 24.

-The `disk_size_autoscaling` block supports:

-* `disk_size_limit` - Maximum possible size of disk in bytes.
-* `planned_usage_threshold` - Percent of disk utilization.
-During maintenance disk will autoscale, if this threshold reached.
-Value is between 0 and 100.
-Default value is 0 (autoscaling disabled)
-* `emergency_usage_threshold` - Percent of disk utilization.
-Disk will autoscale immediately, if this threshold reached.
-Value is between 0 and 100.
-Default value is 0 (autoscaling disabled).
-Must be not less then 'planned_usage_threshold' value.